perpetualgrimace/jf-kirby-framework/client-readme.md

 #### Components

 Every time the code for a particular element starts feeling overly complicated, I isolate it by breaking it out into its own component, with a matching .SCSS file (and .JS file, if necessary).
 Variants are included in the same SCSS partial.

-This gets a little tricky (and awesome) in that I use the Kirby Patterns plugin for components.
-So my component SCSS partials are actually in a different location from the rest of the SCSS partials (find them in site/patterns/ instead of assets/SCSS/).
-I like to make an alias (for site/patterns) in the assets/SCSS folder and rename it '5-components'.
-But aliases don't work when cloned from a repo so I've added '5-components' to the gitignore file.

 #### Motion